 You are also going to want to tour the location to get an idea of the space that you will have to work with inside the building.
 The amount of space you have will determine the upper limit of the number of simulator bays you can set up.

-Instead of adding another golf simulator, consider putting in a bar instead.
+Consider putting a bar inside the establishment as well.
 The revenue from food and drinks can really add up over time, which we also mention on our indoor golf sim profitability page.

 Step 2: Find golf simulators.